Get your free Bag more 9s tote today

 • Humans in the loop: Automation proposes, humans decide.
 Engineers add context that tools cannot see, for example, sociotechnical constraints, user expectations, or complex trade-offs.
 The result is faster investigations that still preserve judgment and accountability.

 For a broader view of how agentic systems coordinate these capabilities, see What is Agentic AI.
+For a practical walkthrough of AI-assisted investigation, watch how Zscaler approaches RCA in minutes with Resolve AI.

-Example: RCA in a modern microservices outage
+RCA in a modern microservices outage

 Context